trolleyman/ale-rs/README.md

 One of the tweaks is bundling `zlib`, so that compilation is easier.
 See https://github.com/trolleyman/Arcade-Learning-Environment.

 # `xtask`
 `xtask` is a small sub-project used for development.
+Subcommands can be run by running `cargo xtask <subcommand>` in the root of the repository.

-There are two commands: `gen-bindings` and `download-roms`.
+There are two subcommands: `gen-bindings` and `download-roms`.

 `gen-bindings` generates the [`ale-sys/src/bindings.rs`](ale-sys/src/bindings.rs) file, and requires clang to be installed.